| Limited time courses starting soon, choose from the 30-day Nutrition Reset or the Mid Winter whole health reset |

 Alcohol presents a similar story.

-While occasional alcohol consumption is unlikely to have a major effect on bone health, heavier intake is associated with:
+While occasional alcohol consumption is unlikely to have a major effect on bone health, heavier intake (>3 standard drinks/day) is strongly associated with:

-For both smoking and excessive alcohol consumption, reducing exposure is one of the most effective steps someone can take to support long-term bone health.
+For both smoking and heavy alcohol intake, reducing your exposure is one of the most effective steps you can take to support long-term bone health.

 When Lifestyle Alone Is Not Enough: Osteoporosis Medications

-Many people are understandably hesitant when osteoporosis medications are recommended.
-Concerns about side effects often dominate the conversation.
+Many people are understandably hesitant when osteoporosis medications are recommended, and concerns about side effects often dominate the conversation.

-However, it is important to remember that medications are typically recommended because the risk of fracture has become substantial.
+However, it is important to remember that medications are usually only recommended when the risk of having a fracture has become substantial.

 For someone at high fracture risk, the likelihood of experiencing a serious osteoporotic fracture is usually much greater than the likelihood of developing a rare medication-related complication.